 - A $20 bottle of wine or spirits she wouldn’t buy herself.
 My mom loves wine.
 However, she usually sticks to $10 or less grocery store bottles.
 A $20 bottle of wine is something I know she would enjoy, but isn’t something she’d normally spend that much on.

-- A mini body wash, lotion, and body spray set in her favorite Bath and Body Works scent.
+- A mini sanitizer, lotion, and body spray set in her favorite Bath and Body Works scent.
 These minis are awesome for traveling, and the lotion and body spray are perfect to throw in your purse.
-(3 for $12.50)
+(3 for $11.50)

 Please note that I made this post with my own mother, grandmother, and aunts in mind.
 I hope that this will help you to have ideas for inexpensive, but still personal gifts for the important women in your life this Mother’s Day.

-Disclaimer: if you follow the Amazon links in the body of this post and make purchases through them, I will receive a small compensation from Amazon.
-This compensation comes from Amazon, not from you, and the price you see through my links is the same as the price you would see otherwise.
-However I have no association with Etsy, Bath & Body Works, Buzzfeed, or any other sites linked above.
+As an Amazon Associate I earn from qualifying purchases.
+I have no association with Etsy, Bath & Body Works, Buzzfeed, or any other sites linked above.
 In an attempt to bring you the best content, I linked to the sites that I felt were the most relevant, compensation notwithstanding.
+Prices are subject to change.
+Updated 21 June 2018.